 This post was originally published on BuiltIn.

-Nobody likes a crisis, but with a clear plan you can emerge from tough times stronger.
+Nobody likes a crisis, but with a clear plan, you can emerge from tough times stronger.
 Here’s a guide to getting started.

-In 2020, however, my No. 1 piece of advice for companies and communications professionals has been to develop a crisis communications plan.
+In 2020, however, my No. 1 piece of advice for companies and communications professionals was to develop a crisis communications plan.
 If a company already has one, I recommend iterating on it for current events.
 Startups should be especially mindful of this advice as they often don’t have a dedicated communications person or agency yet.
 So when something happens that requires a response, they need to manage crisis communications themselves.
 Knowing how to proceed in times of crisis without damaging the company’s reputation can be tricky, though.

 I hope this article can serve as a guide for setting up an initial crisis communications plan.
 Trust me that writing a few things down in advance of a catastrophe is well worth the effort.
 That way, in the heat of the moment, you’re operating based on a plan rather than allowing emotions and stress to dictate your decisions.